harris-ippp/s18-a07/README.md

 ## B: Analyze
 Now we will analyze the data from A. In case you have trouble getting your scraper to work, I have posted the the data [here](https://raw.githubusercontent.com/harris-ippp/s18-a07/master/accidents.csv).
 Thus you can get partial credit by proceeding with those results.

-1. What is the most common origin for the flight accidents?
+1. What is the most common origin for accidents and how many accidents have originated there?
 (2 points)

-2. Which operator has the most accidents?
+2. Which operator has had the most accidents and how many?
 (2 points)

 3. Extract the number of fatalities from each accident into a column called `'Fatalities count'`.
 Save this as `accidents2.csv` for use below.
 (4 points)